csb21jb/Teen-Cybercamp/README.md

 Welcome to the **Cyber Bootcamp** deployment guide!
 This project provides a robust environment for teaching cybersecurity concepts and running Capture The Flag (CTF) challenges in a virtualized environment.
 Below is a step-by-step guide to set up your Cyber Bootcamp server, including all necessary prerequisites and configurations.

+Utilize the Cybersecurity Training PDF located in this repository as a resource for self-directed learning.
+All necessary materials are self-contained within the Docker containers provided.
+The Capture The Flag (CTF) challenge encompasses all the lessons outlined in the training.
+To successfully complete the CTF, you either need to review the underlying code (as a form of 'cheating') or thoroughly complete the training modules.
+Enjoy your learning experience!

 This Cyber Range provides an immersive and dynamic environment featuring Juice Shop for practicing web vulnerabilities like SQL Injection and XSS, Metasploitable with a multitude of exploitable services, and custom Capture the Flag (CTF) challenges simulating real-world scenarios.
 This range empowers participants with hands-on experience using tools like Metasploit, Burp Suite, and Wireshark, allowing them to practice offensive and defensive security techniques in a realistic, isolated playground tailored for cybersecurity learning.

 ## **What Does The Automation Script Do?**